Utah vs. BYU Football

 Game Theory

 Why do I mention game theory?
-It seems to be playing out in realtime in today’s heated culture.
+It seems to be playing out in real time in today’s heated culture.
 People think they are losing and beating the opposing side.
 So I have a few things to say.

 This for That